mclacore/tofu-on-azure/best-practices/README.md

 ## VCS & CI/CD

 - **Use Version Control**: Track changes to code and collaborate with others using a version control system like Git.
-This is essential for manging changes, tracking the history of OpenTofu configurations, and effective collaboration.
+This is essential for managing changes, tracking the history of OpenTofu configurations, and effective collaboration.
 - **Branching Strategy**: Implement a branching strategy (e.g. GitFlow) to manage feature development, bug fixes, and releases.
 This ensures that code changes are organized and integrated smoothly.
 - **Plan and Review Changes**: Always run `tofu plan` to review the changes before applying them.
 This helps to identify potential issues and understand the impact of your changes.
 - **Integrate with CI/CD Pipelines**: Automate testing, building, and deployment of infrastructure by integrating the [OpenTofu GitHub Action](https://github.com/marketplace/actions/opentofu-setup-tofu) with your CI/CD pipelines.
 This ensures consistency, reliability, and repeatability in your deployments.